sleddog/methods-spring-2021/fizzbuzz/C#/Anthony/README.md

 ~~~
 sh c#fizz "Number I want to input"
 ~~~
-in order to run the shell script.
+in order to run the program.
-* Follow the Onscreen Prompts in order to have the program evaluate your solution.

 ## What happens if the script doesn't work?
 If the shell script fails to work, but you installed dotnet successfully.
 Then you can run